waku-org/waku.org/about/index.md

 <br/>

 Whisper was a promising start but scalability shortcomings quickly became apparent.
-Meanwhile, for reasons upon which we can only speculate, the development of Swarm and Whisper was relegated to a backseat while Ethereum took center stage.
-Yet, without adequate communication and storage layers, the decentralized web's potential for disruption remained severely handicapped.
+Meanwhile, for reasons upon which we can only speculate, the development of Swarm and Whisper was relegated to a backseat while Ethereum took centre stage.
+Yet, without adequate communication and storage layers, the decentralised web's potential for disruption remained severely handicapped.

-Status, the decentralized messaging application, hoped to leverage Whisper but with development grinding to a snail's pace, it was forced to take up the job itself.
+Status, the decentralised messaging application, hoped to leverage Whisper but with development grinding to a snail's pace, it was forced to take up the job itself.
 Consequently, the R&D group [Vac](https://vac.dev/) was put together in 2018 to research solutions to Whisper's scaling woes.

 <br/>